Offshore Catering

 Consequences of poor food hygiene

 Poor food hygiene almost always results in food poisoning.
 Unfortunately, it can take hours to develop food poisoning, depending on the trigger or cause.
-Bacteria is usually the main cause since it is common, and can be found in soil, animals, and even clothes.
+Bacteria are usually the main cause since it is common and can be found in soil, animals, and even clothes.

-In a kitchen, bacteria usually comes from vegetables and raw meat.
-Sometimes this bacterium moves from raw ingredients to cooked food via cross-contamination.
+In a kitchen, bacteria usually come from vegetables and raw meat.
+Sometimes this bacterium transfers from raw ingredients to cooked food through indirect contact.

 Food safety certifications for offshore catering companies

-Offshore catering companies need to be certified to ensure that they adhere appropriately to best food safety and management practices to avoid food-borne illnesses or food poisoning.
+Offshore food service providers need to be certified to ensure that they adhere appropriately to best food quality and safety practices to avoid food-borne illnesses or food poisoning.

 This is because an offshore installation’s set-up is usually unique, and food poisoning could infect a large number of personnel, leading to a localised epidemic.
-The certifications necessary seek to ensure that offshore catering companies strictly maintain consistent practices like:
+The certifications necessary seek to ensure that offshore food providers strictly maintain consistent practices, such as:

 Read more on: How to get food safety certification for offshore catering companies?